antosubash/blog/src/_posts/microk8s/setup-micro-k8s-with-ubuntu.md

 ## Introduction

-In this post we will see how to setup microk8s in ubuntu server.
+In this post we will see how to create a single node kubernetes cluster using microk8s.
+We will use hetzner cloud to create the server and install ubuntu server on it.
+We will then install microk8s and connect to the cluster using kubectl.

 ## Parts